Fact Sheets

 Catalysis research at INL focuses on top energy-consuming chemicals, next-generation catalysts and process technologies

-Electrochemical processing of ethane, uses up to 65 percent less energy and captures hydrogen instead of burning it off.
+Electrochemical processing of ethane, the major component of natural gas liquids, uses up to 65 percent less energy than the traditional process and captures hydrogen instead of burning it off.

 The electrochemical Recycling Electronic Constituents of Value (E-RECOV) method uses an electrochemical cell to efficiently recover the bulk of metals from discarded electronics.